12 Top-Rated Attractions & Things to Do in Las Cruces, NM

 5. Find Your Bliss in Desert Scenery

-Closer to Las Cruces, three miles east of NM State University, head for trails on Tortugas mountain with the big letter "A."
+Closer to Las Cruces, three miles east of New Mexico State University, head for trails on Tortugas mountain with the big letter "A."

-La Llorona Park (named for the "weeping woman" legend of Hispanic culture) is a city park with a paved six-mile trail.
+La Llorona Park (named for the "weeping woman" legend of Hispanic culture) is a city park with a paved 4.5-mile trail.
 Walk or bike along the Rio Grande while observing herons, egrets, and ducks.
-Even easier is the paved and wheelchair accessible, 1.5-mile interpretive loop trail at Chihuahuan Desert Nature Park.
+Even easier is the paved and wheelchair-accessible, 1.5-mile interpretive loop trail at Chihuahuan Desert Nature Park.

 If you're into ATVing and motorcycles, explore 18 miles of trails on rolling, flat, and open terrain at Aden Hills Recreation Area.